Stay Healthy in Autumn: Seasonal Tips for Well-being

 - Connect to nature.
 Take a walk in your neighborhood or hike through the woods.
 Breath in the smell of fallen leaves and the beautiful autumn colors.
 Also, breathing in the cool air will help strengthen the lungs, which we know can be easily affected during the cold months.

 - Wear a scarf!
 Not only are scarves fashionable and look good on everyone, but they protect certain channels or meridians that are associated with colds and the flu.
 In Chinese Medicine, the area of the back of the neck can be very susceptible to invasion of pathogens and it is very important to keep protected during autumn and winter.

 - Eat seasonal appropriate foods that moisten and nourish the body.
 Some of the best foods to eat during this time of the year are tofu, tempeh, spinach, sweet potatoes, carrots, onions, leeks, garlic, barley, cooked vegetables, baked squash, nuts and seeds, whole grains, beans, cooked greens (including spinach, kale, dandelion).
 This is the time to start making some hearty soups.
-Check out our delicious recipe for Baby Butternut Squash and Roasted Delicata Squash!
+Check out our delicious recipes for Baby Butternut Squash and Roasted Delicata Squash!

 - Try incorporating sour foods into your diet.
 The taste of sour is very beneficial during this time of year.
 Sour foods include things like sourdough bread, olives, pickles, yogurt, and vinegars.
 An easy way to incorporate sourness into your diet is to start the day with a warm glass of water with some fresh lemon, lime, or grapefruit.
 Try our recipe for Pickled Watermelon Rind.

 - Incorporate some of your favorite Autumn spices!
 Spices like cinnamon, cardamom, and cloves can be warming and help out bodies integrate with the cold air easier.
 Try incorporating these spices into your foods and beverages.
 Our Vanilla Turmeric herbal tea blends the warmth of turmeric and chai spices with fruity and floral accents.